• Skip to primary navigation

 Having fun on the beach.

-Without doubt, if you visit Koh Chang you will spend most of your time on the beach, with or without your bucket and spade.
+Without a doubt, if you visit Koh Chang, you will spend a lot of time on the beach, with or without your bucket and spade.

 You don’t need a bucket and spade to have fun on the beach, you don’t even need a chair, all you need is a green bottle and a little bit of solitude.